jaromir-sukuba/J-SMU/README.md

 + Voltage resolution - 100uV
 + Current resolution - 1pA

-JSMU is designed to work as standalone device, but can be connected to computer via USB, and controlled via simple commands in ASCII text form.
-SCPI commands are not yet implemented, but I'm strongly considering it.
+JSMU is designed to work as standalone device, but can be connected to computer via USB, and controlled via simple commands in SCPI form, similar to Keithley 2xxx series SMUs.

 More pictures can be found in [imgur gallery](https://imgur.com/a/rR8cIFG)